cloudmesh/cloudmesh-robot/marvelmind/README.md

 	cd c:\marvelmind\dashboard
 	dashboard.exe

-This will start up a window taht looks like this:
+This will start up a window that looks like this:

 <PUT IMAGE HERE>